JustinGalimpin/JustinGalimpin/README.md

 # 👋 Hi, I’m Justin!

 I’m a **software developer and digital humanist** with an interdisciplinary background.
 I first completed a **Master’s in English Literature**, then made the leap into **Computer Science** through UBC’s BCS Second Degree program.
-I bring storytelling, empathy, and design thinking into my technical work, building tools that are not only functional but also meaningful and accessible.
+I'm currently interested in working with technologies that further enhance educational experiences, but I'm largely open to and actively looking into many parts of the field (e.g. Human-Computer Interaction, Machine Learning, Full-Stack Development, etc.)!

 ## 🛠️ Skills